5 Ways to Find More Bathroom Space

 Donate anything you’re not using to a local shelter or community resource for neighbors in need.
 Win-win.

 2. Back Door Approach

-In a small space every wall and surface counts–including the back of doors and cupboards.
+In a small space every wall and surface counts–including the back of doors and cabinets.
 Installing several large hooks or hanging an over-the-door towel rack are great ways to increase organization and improve the functionality of a small room.

-Similarly, cupboard doors on the bathroom vanity can also do double duty with the easy addition of a towel bar.
+Similarly, cabinet doors on the bathroom vanity can also do double duty with the easy addition of a towel bar.
 If you don’t have much counter space, this might be the perfect place to hang your hand towel.

 3. Kid Stuff

 As every parent knows, there are no bounds to how much stuff a small child can accumulate –and that goes for bathroom toys, products and toiletries.
 A family sharing a small bath needs organizational tools that rise to the challenge.